jnil02/ecef2geo_polynomial/README.md

 CLN) could be worked around, if necessary.

 ## Contact
-jnil02 at kth period se.
+john_nil at hotmail period se.